Bacterial Pyoderma in Dogs: Superficial vs. Deep

 Can diet or supplements cure recurrent pyoderma?

 Diet and supplements should not be expected to cure an active bacterial infection.
 When food allergy is suspected, a veterinarian-guided elimination diet can be part of identifying the trigger, but it is a diagnostic process and takes time.
+After the infection is resolved, some owners discuss barrier-support options as part of maintenance.

 How fast should improvement happen once treatment starts?